TheBrightSparkDev/Dan-says/README.md

 Dan Says is a fun Simon says game with a comedic twist I tried to add as much of my own personality and humour into this game in order to help people feel connected to the developer this game stands as an example that sometimes even a simple concept can be made fun by more than just the gameplay but with funny quips and messages.
-It also incorporates a contact page where poeple can let me know how to improve the game and let me know of any bugs.
-I created the game so it can be used on multiple devices and using different controls also.
+It also incorporates a contact page where people can let me know how to improve the game and let me know of any bugs.
+I created the game so it can be used on multiple devices.

 <img src="assets/images/responsive-readme.png" alt= "image of the website on various devices to show responsiveness" width="100%">